davidsaltacc/shadowclient/info.md

 * CHANGE PACKET LOG TO NOT LOG INTO IN GAME CHAT - make new notification type, smaller, disappearing
 * breadcrumbs render only mode
 * sticky aim - decrease the mouse sensitivity when aiming near enemies
-* fix searching for settings in the client settings screen, I think its broken (modulebutton class is the only one that has uhh the thing)
+* fix searching for settings in the client settings screen, I think it is broken (modulebutton class is the only one that has uhh the thing)
 * better module settings - dedicated screen?
 * optimize the font rendering so it doesn't switch textures for each character
 * optimize clickGui. insane lag on low-end devices - caching? maybe use a debugger/profiler
 * rewrite some of the old modules
 * rewrite some gui code
 * auto updater?
-* optimize light overlay with caching
+* optimize light overlay with caching / just don't update every single fucking frame???
 * positionSetting (+ setHere button)
 * killaura mob types
 * voidESP